-Nine years later, a wealthy textile merchant named Augustus Juilliard died and left in his will the largest single bequest for the advancement of music at that time.
-The trustees of the bequest founded the Juilliard Graduate School in 1924 to help worthy music students complete their education.
-In 1926, the Graduate School and the Institute of Musical Art merged to become the Juilliard School of Music under one president, the distinguished Columbia University professor John Erskine.
-Erskine was succeeded in 1937 by renowned concert pianist and composer Ernest Hutcheson, who served in the position until 1945.
+Nine years later, Augustus Juilliard, a wealthy textile merchant, left in his will the largest single bequest for the advancement of music at that time.
+The trustees of the bequest founded the Juilliard Graduate School in 1924 to help talented music students complete their education.
+In 1926, the Graduate School and the Institute of Musical Art merged to become the Juilliard School of Music under one president, the Columbia University professor John Erskine.
+Erskine was succeeded in 1937 by concert pianist and composer Ernest Hutcheson, who served in the position until 1945.

-Succeeding Hutcheson in 1945, composer William Schuman expanded Juilliard’s identity as a conservatory devoted exclusively to music study with the establishment of the Dance Division, under the direction of Martha Hill, in 1951.
-He also established the Juilliard String Quartet as the school's quartet in residence, and the Literature and Materials of Music program, a groundbreaking music theory curriculum.
+Succeeding Hutcheson as president, from 1945 to 1962, composer William Schuman expanded Juilliard’s identity as a conservatory devoted exclusively to music study with the establishment of the Dance Division in 1951, under the direction of Martha Hill.
+Schuman also established the Juilliard String Quartet, and the Literature and Materials of Music program, a groundbreaking music theory curriculum.